 Minneapolis MN 55404

 If you have specific questions about medication, you can schedule an appointment with one of our Hennepin Women’s Mental Health Program psychiatrists.
-All psychiatrists are medical doctors who complete medical school along with 4 years of additional training.
-In general, psychiatrists can prescribe medication as well as provide psychotherapy, however, in our women’s clinic, psychiatrists mainly provide medication consultation.
+All psychiatrists are medical doctors who completed medical school along with 4 years of additional training.
+In general, psychiatrists can prescribe medication as well as psychotherapy; however, in our women's clinic, psychiatrists mainly provide medication consultation.

 During your first visit with a psychiatrist, they will ask you about your background and your current challenges.
 They will help determine whether medication might play a role in helping you with your mood, anxiety, sleep or other symptoms.

 After your first visit, you can expect to see your psychiatrist every 2 to 6 weeks for a few months, and then the visits can be spaced out as you are feeling better.